Today's Sunday • 7 mins read

 The abuse was never about your behavior.
 It was about their need for control.

-5. Focus on yourself, not them
+5. Focus on healing yourself

 Self-focused recovery is a core principle in trauma therapy.